What is SSL Certificate?

 How to Add SSL Certificate in your Website

 If you have a WordPress Website, then it is very easy to activate SSL.
 You just need to install “Really Simple SSL” plugin.
-Then activate it and enable everything from Settings.
+Then activate it and enable everything from Settings to forward http to https.
 Don’t forget to save your changes.
 Boom!
 After reloading, you will then see your website is verified.
 A lock will be shown beside your website URL.
 Most of the Web Hosting providers keep this facility for free.
 But some may charge you to activate SSL.

 You would be delighted to know that SpeedHost offers FREE SSL to all its customers.
 Follow these simple steps to add SSL in your website.